abinit/abinit/doc/installation.md

 Supposing that you are in the lucky case where the build system is able to find all the information, then the build of ABINIT is very simple.
 Issue:

-  * "configure -q" or "./configure -q" (or first create a tmp directory, then "cd tmp", then "../configure -q").
+  *  "./configure -q" (or first create a tmp directory, then "cd tmp", then "../configure -q").
   * "make" (or "make -j<n>" for compiling with <n> processors on a SMP machine, e.g. "make -j4" for four processors).
 Might take two minutes.
   * (optionally) make install